 Assistant leaders: having an assistant leader is useful to collect members fees, cover for the leader in case of absence/holidays and generally assist the leader.
 An assistant can also help with succession planning when a current leader wishes to retire.

 Leaders should collect members meeting donations and put them into an envelope or money pouch including details of the group and the date.
 This should then be delivered to Alison Tyas just opposite the Catholic Church Hall, Les Chandler in Giggleswick, Barbara Herring in Settle or the wall safe at Victoria Hall.
 Addresses and location of safe available from Group coordinator.

-Consult the groups coordinator or treasurer if you handle money on behalf of the group for any other purpose eg for outings and visits.
+Consult the treasurer if you handle money on behalf of the group for any other purpose eg for outings and visits.

 Never put u3a money through your personal account.